+- Service on the School Advisory Board

+- Service on the Parent Club Board

+- Room Parent service

+- Host Family service

+- Serving at weekend mass as a lector and/or Eucharistic Minister

-- Service on the Student Advisory Board - Service on the Parent Club Board - Room Parent service - Serving as a team member or volunteer for the auction or other school fundraising events - Help in the classroom or other school facility as requested and approved by school teachers and staff - Driving and chaperoning on field trips as approved by the teacher for the specific class being served
+- Serving as a team member or volunteer for the auction or other school fundraising events

+- Help in the classroom/school events as requested and approved by school teachers and staff

-• Donating food or goods for fundraising and other school events.
+- Driving and chaperoning on field trips as approved by the teacher for the specific class being served - Donating food or goods for fundraising and other school events.
 Please note that food donations are credited as follows: 1 hour equals \$30 worth of food/drinks/goods etc.